maniospas/Blombly/docs/setup.md

  and code blocks start by `BEGIN` or `BEGINFINAL` and end at `END`.

- Compilation optimizes the code for faster execution, for example by removing unused variables.
+ Compilation optimizes the code for faster execution, for example by removing unused variables or code segments.
+ This keeps representations small even if a lot of large dependent libraries are used.
- To convert back the compilation outcome to semi-readable Blombly, run the Python script `bbreader.py` (this is intensionally written in a different language to also help with development debugging).
+ To convert the compilation outcome to semi-readable blombly code, run the Python script `bbreader.py` (this is intensionally written in a different language to also help with debugging during development).

 ## Errors

-Before jumping into actual coding, let us peek at errors that Blombly may create.
+Finally, before jumping into actual coding, let us peek at errors that Blombly may create.
 There are two types:

 - Syntax errors are identified by the compiler and make it halt.
 - Logical errors occur at runtime and can be intercepted and handled with `try` and `catch` respectively.